Get the Right Financial Help in the Form of an Advanced Premium Tax Credit

-Because APTC is based on information that can change during the year, like income, family size, or where you live, it’s important to keep Covered California updated about these changes so that your APTC can be adjusted if needed.
+The amount of financial help you receive is based on how much money you make, your tax household size, age and where you live.
+It’s important to keep Covered California updated about these changes so that your financial help can be adjusted if needed.

 What do I do if I have a change in my income or application information at renewal or during the year?

 During renewal, you can update your information at any time.
 Outside of renewal, you must report the change to Covered California within 30 days.
 At any time, if Covered California asks you to provide documents that verify your income, you must do so by the date listed on your notice.

 To update your income or information safely and securely, you can log in to your Covered California online account.
 If you don’t already have an online account, we recommend that you create an account.
 You can also contact your Certified Insurance Agent or Certified Enroller or call Covered California at (800) 300-1506 (TTY: 889-4500) and a service center representative will assist you to make the change in your account.